Controlling inversion and time-reversal symmetries by subcycle pulses in the one-dimensional extended Hubbard model: Results

-As shown above, an ultrashort subcycle pulse cannot induce a photoexcited state with broken inversion- or time-reversal symmetry if an initial state is a Mott insulator.
-However, changing the shape of a subcycle pulse to a broad and strong one, we can induce inversion-symmetry breaking in a Mott insulator.
+As shown above, an ultrashort subcycle pulse cannot induce a photoexcited state with broken inversion- or time-reversal symmetry if the initial state is a Mott insulator.
+However, changing the shape of a subcycle pulse to a broad and strong one (i.e., a pulse with larger $t_{\rm d}$ and $E_0$, respectively), we can induce inversion-symmetry breaking in a Mott insulator.
 Figure~\ref{Fig3}(a) shows $j(t)$ and the polarization density $p(t)=\int_{0}^{t}ds j(s)$ for the half-filled 1DEHM on $L=32$.
 Here, a broad monocycle $\Omega=0$ pulse with $t_\text{d}=2$ and $E_{0}=2$ is applied at $t_{0}=10$, which breaks down a Mott insulating state via quantum tunneling~\cite{Oka2003, Shinjo2022}.
 Current is induced only during the pulse irradiation, indicated by a yellow shade in the figure, and is strongly suppressed afterward.
 In contrast, polarization changes before and after the pulse irradiation and remains finite, $p(t)\neq 0$, even after the pulse disappears.
 As discussed in Ref.~\cite{Shinjo2022}, the sum of doublon density and polarization is effectively conserved in a strong electric field.
-After terminating the pulse irradiation, doublon is essentially not generated (although the number of doublons is still slightly fluctuated), thus leading to $j(t)=\partial_{t}p(t) \propto [\mathcal{H},P] \sim 0$.
+After terminating the pulse irradiation, a doublon is essentially no longer generated (although the number of doublons still slightly fluctuats), thus leading to $j(t)=\partial_{t}p(t) \propto [\mathcal{H},P] \sim 0$.
 The effective conservation of polarization causes glassy dynamics, and hence the inversion-symmetry breaking with $p(t)\simeq p_{0}\neq 0$ is not extinguished by thermalization for a certain time.

-As a result, as shown in Fig.~\ref{Fig3}(b), we find spectral weights at $\omega= 2\Omega=12$ in $|\mathcal{E}(\omega)|$.
+Consequently, as shown in Fig.~\ref{Fig3}(b), we find spectral weights at $\omega= 2\Omega=12$ in $|\mathcal{E}(\omega)|$.
 This is the PSHG, signaling inversion-symmetry breaking in a 1D Mott insulator.
 In addition, we find spectral weights at $\omega \simeq 0$ due to the OR in Fig.~\ref{Fig3}(b).
-These results suggest that it is possible to control inversion symmetry by a terahertz pulse in Mott insulators, as has been done in ferroelectrics~\cite{Miyamoto2013, Miyamoto2018, Ohmura2019}.
-We should note that in contrast to using such a terahertz pulse, inversion symmetry cannot be controlled by using a multicycle pulse (see Sec.~S4 in Supplemental Material~\cite{Supplement}).
+These results suggest that it is possible to control the inversion symmetry by a terahertz pulse in Mott insulators, as has been done in ferroelectrics~\cite{Miyamoto2013, Miyamoto2018, Ohmura2019}.
+We should note that spectral peaks of harmonic generations are broader in Fig.~\ref{Fig3}(b) than in Fig.~\ref{Fig2}(c).
+This behavior may be due to a large number of photoinduced carriers in Fig.~\ref{Fig3}(b), which makes the optical conductivity of the photoexcited state significantly different from that of the ground state~\cite{Shinjo2022}.